 - The Registries and Databases Committee shall be chaired by the Medical Director of the Thoracic Transplant Registry.

-- Develop criteria, policies, and standards to which all ISHLT registries and databases must conform, to include the following: data field development, patient data privacy, data definitions, data collection protocols, data use protocols, data distribution protocols, data analysis, institutional enrollment, data protection, data validity and integrity.
+- Develop and revise, as needed, criteria, policies, and standards to which all ISHLT registries and databases must conform, to include the following: data field development, patient data privacy, data definitions, data collection protocols, data use protocols, data distribution protocols, data analysis, institutional enrollment, data protection, data validity and integrity.

-- Review and evaluate proposals for registries and databases generated by the Scientific Councils, determine priorities and costs, and make recommendations to the Board regarding approval of such proposals.
+- Review and evaluate proposals for new registries and databases generated by the Scientific Councils, determine priorities, work with the Committee Chair to complete formal proposals, inclusive of budget, to be presented to the Board, and make recommendations to the Board regarding approval of such proposals.

 Councils wishing to submit a proposal for a mini registry can obtain an application from the ISHLT Headquarters